MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 Obtaining a copy of your database backup isn't available.
 Moving your online data requires data migration.
 For smaller data sets, consider [exporting data to Excel](/powerapps/user/export-data-excel).
 For larger data sets, find a third-party data migration solution on [Microsoft AppSource](https://appsource.microsoft.com/).

-### Do we have any database size restriction to take a backup or restore an organization through user interface (UI) or API?
+### Is there a database size restriction for backing-up or restoring an organization through user interface (UI) or API?

-We don't have any restriction on database size (or storage capacity/entitlement) to take a backup through UI or API.
+We don't have any restrictions on database size (or storage capacity/entitlement) to take a backup through UI or API.
 However, when an organization's storage capacity usage is greater than the entitled capacity, the following admin operations are blocked:

 -   Restore an environment (requires minimum 1-GB capacity available)